 Just to name a few…

-Focusing on day-to-day engagement.
+Focusing on day-to-day employee experience.

-As Dogeared has learned first-hand, maintaining a strong internal culture can be challenging for companies as they scale.
+As Dogeared has learned first-hand, maintaining a strong internal culture and engaging employee experience can be challenging for companies as they scale.
 To ensure they’re keeping up with this exciting growth without sacrificing the things that have made Dogeared such a desirable place to work, their HR department pulls out all the stops.
 Here are a few ways Dogeared has set themselves apart when it comes to ensuring their carefully selected employee base is happy and engaged!

 1. Culture-Focused Roles